-So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including:
+So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been

-- Female Genital Mutilation

-- Forced Marriage

-- Breast Ironing
+- Forced Marriage - Breast Ironing

 Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of this dynamic and additional risk factors when deciding what form of safeguarding action to take.
 All forms of HBA are abuse (regardless of the motivation) and should be handled and escalated as such.
 If in any doubt, staff should speak to the designated safeguarding lead (or deputy).
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA.